-Billionaire John Gandel has leased his company’s former and unique office headquarters to business incubator Waterman Group.
+John Gandel has leased his company’s former and unique headquarters to serviced office operator Waterman Group.

-Waterman Business Centre Chadstone will be the third serviced office in the company’s portfolio.
-It also operates at Narre Warren and Scoresby, in the Caribbean Business Park.
+Waterman Business Centre Chadstone will be the third operation in the company’s portfolio; it also rents at Narre Warren and Scoresby, in the Caribbean Business Park.

-Appointed with high end fixtures and fittings the new Chadstone space incudes a café, gym and views to the city skyline, 12 kilometres away.
+Appointed with high end fixtures and fittings the Chadstone space incudes a café, gym and views of the city 12 kilometres away.

-Occupants can rent an office from $279 a month which includes a free car park and use of the address for business purposes.
+Its occupants can rent offices from $279 a month includes a car park.

-The Chadstone complex will be opened by the tenant’s company founder, Neville Waterman, on August 8.
-O’Brien Real Estate Group Corporate will be the anchor permanent occupant.
+O’Brien Real Estate Group Corporate will be the anchor permanent tenant.

-Despite its status as “the fashion capital” – the complex is developing a reputation as a prestigious suburban office hub.
+Despite being marketed as “the fashion capital” – the complex is developing a reputation as a prestigious suburban office hub (story continues below).

-JB Hi Fi was one of the first retailers to show confidence in the centre’s office arena, agreeing to relocate its headquarters in 2013 to a building known as Chadstone Place, or Building 2, 1341 Dandenong Road.
-A year later, JB expanded its 4000 square metre commitment by another 700 square metres.
+JB Hi Fi was one of the first retailers to show confidence in a Chadstone office, relocating its headquarters in 2013 to Chadstone Place, or Building 2, at 1341 Dandenong Road.

-Another retailer, Cotton On, has its office headquarters at the complex, as does Boost Juice’s parent company, Retail Zoo.
-Agency Colliers International, charged with leasing the Chadstone office space, has also recently moved in.
+Another retailer, Cotton On, has its office base at the complex, as does Boost Juice’s parent company, Retail Zoo.

-Gandel also owns a luxurious waterfront estate in Flinders, on the Mornington Peninsula, near where he is building a major arts precinct and sculpture park.
+The businessman and philanthropist also owns a waterfront estate in Flinders near where he is building an arts precinct and sculpture park.